jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 included in the materials descriptions.
 It should be noted that some of these materials may not be available in all cultures, game settings or campaigns but this is ultimately up to the Games Master.
-84
-Alex Greene (order #3215550)                                                                         2

 Alternate Weapon Materials                      Bone: Lengths of bone have been carved Alternate   Craft skill                         into sharp weapons in various cultures Material    Modifier      Cost Modifier         for centuries and some still believe these Bone        +10%          -50%                  weapons are just as effective in present